spinnaker/spinnaker.github.io/guides/user/pipeline/expressions/index.md

 Note also that pipeline expressions may not behave exactly the same against the testing endpoint and in your pipeline.
-In your pipeline, each expression is anchored to the particular stage in which it was declared.
-However, when using the testing endpoint, your expression is anchored to the entire pipeline at the end of its execution.
+In your pipeline, each expression is evaluated against the context of the particular stage in which it was declared.
+When using the testing endpoint, your expression is evaluated against the entire pipeline at the end of its execution.
 Because of this, you need to access all variables from the top level when using the testing endpoint.
-For example, to check the type of a particular stage, you need to use the expression `${#stage("My Stage")["type"]}`, whereas within "My Stage" you can simply use the expression `${#root["type"]}`.
+For example, to check the type of a particular stage, you need to use the expression `${#stage("My Stage")["type"]}`, whereas within "My Stage" you can use the expression `${#root["type"]}`.

 ## Examples